 What an astonishing little chapter this is.
 From the fifth sentence on, it could just as easily have been written by Shakespeare or T.S.
 Eliot.
 Firstly, it is the closest Ishmael has come thus far to revealing the ending of the story.
 He mentioned in passing that Queequeg has died at the time of this story’s telling, but this is the point when we learn that Bulkington dies as well — specifically at sea, with a strong implication that much of the crew perishes with him.
 But more than that, it extends Ishmael’s argument from chapter one to a remarkable place.

-Just hang on a sec — do you remember chapter one?
+Remember chapter one?
 Remember how much time Ishmael spent categorically enumerating all of the different reasons why the sea is so important?
 All that stuff about the factory workers gazing longingly from the harbour and the artists painting magical streams?
 Chapter 23 is a reflection of chapter one in the smallest, clearest mirror you can imagine.
 In chapter one, the sea is important for a hundred small, prosaic reasons.
-In this chapter, the importance of the sea comes down to one crucial, abstract notion: home is death for the soul.
+In this chapter, the importance of the sea comes down to one crucial, abstract notion.
+The pithiest way I can think of to phrase it is this: home is death for the soul.

 The metaphor Ishmael is riffing on here is based on the idea that land is both the ultimate endpoint of all successful voyages, the place where all mankind’s creature comforts reside, and it is the ultimate hazard in a storm.
 If you get dashed against the rocks, you drown.
 In a storm, the safest place is the open ocean: vast, fathomless, empty.
 Nothing but uncertainty as far as the eye can see — but a lack of certainty means a lack of certain death.